jordanch/weekly/README.md

 This application is three part:

-1. front end client (React.js)
+1. Frontend client (React.js)

-2. scaping on server (Node.js)
+2. Server (Node.js)

-3. firebase firestore database
+3. SQL database

 # overview

-the program will

-1. scrape a list of js weekly articles
+The application presents a list of news articles scraped from multiple news sources.
-2. scrape issues and extract information such as title and href
-3. handle errors - network + code
-4. handle notifying support of unexpected scraping results

-# Tests
+# Domain

-## HTML scraping

-The scraper has two public functions that carry out:

-- scraping archive, getting a list of issues
-- scraping issue, getting a list of articles
+Issue
+Article -> Title, Author, URL
+Scraper
+Config

 HTML is used to test the functions.
 Find the html in `<scraper>/tests/html`.